gernest/blogdown/README.md

 ## Building html

-If you are only interested in getting html files, navigate to the roo directory and run the following command.
+If you are only interested in getting html files, navigate to the project root directory and run the following command.

     $ blogdown build